The need for the review

 What it aims to do

-The review will take a ground-up approach looking at the current local and national structures representing and supporting pharmacy contractors and make recommendations for the future.
-This will include:
+The review is taking a ground-up approach looking at the current local and national structures representing and supporting pharmacy contractors and will make recommendations for the future.
+This includes:

 - What representation and support is needed by contractors now – and what is the future requirement likely to be?

 - What is working well in LPCs and PSNC and what could be improved?

 - What are the most effective structures for current and future demand?

 - What is the best structure to ensure all contractors are represented well?